Infectious Diseases – a Global Threat

 HZI's Mission

 The central mission of the Helmholtz Centre for Infection Research (HZI) is to address the infectious disease challenges of the 21st century.
-To make this possible, HZI has implemented its competitive programme “Infection Research”.
-The programme puts particular emphasis on the transfer of research results to application.
+To make this possible, HZI has implemented its interdisciplinary program “Infection Research”.
+The program puts particular emphasis on the transfer of research results to application.
 In line with the mission of the Helmholtz Association, HZI pursues long-term and strategic infection research addressing one of the greatest health threats facing society.

-HZI scientists promote clinical and pharmaceutical innovation by combining groundbreaking fundamental research with clinically oriented investigation and drug development.
-HZI's unique interdisciplinary approach enables development of novel, patient-tailored solutions for diagnosis, prevention, treatment as well as surveillance and control of infectious diseases.
-This will put HZI in a key position to help compensate for the withdrawal of the pharmaceutical industry from the development of anti-infectives, in particular antibiotics.
+HZI scientists promote clinical and pharmaceutical innovation by combining groundbreaking fundamental research with patient-centered research and application-oriented research.
+To address the growing threats posed by bacterial and viral pathogens, this approach enables development of novel, patient-tailored solutions for diagnosis, prevention, treatment as well as surveillance and control of infectious diseases.

 Translational Research - Achieving goals more efficiently through collaboration